colesmcintosh/vibe-check/README.md

 **Made with ❤️ for secure coding practices**

-*Vibe Check - Because security shouldn't be an afterthought* 🛡️
+*Vibe Security AI - Because security shouldn't be an afterthought* 🛡️